johnmathews/johnmathews.github.io.old/content/articles/bitcoin.md

 ### Read more

-This [article](http://www.runtogold.com/the-great-bitcoin-bull-market-of-2017/), published a week after I wrote this post, looks at different factors to consider when evaluating bitcoins value.
+This [article](http://www.runtogold.com/the-great-bitcoin-bull-market-of-2017/), published a week after I wrote this post, looks at different factors to consider when evaluating Bitcoin's value.
 It goes into a lot of detail, relative to what I've seen in other articles.